- Course Number:

 Upon completion of the course students should be able to:

 - Use an intermediate to advanced understanding of calligraphy as a lens through which to observe hand lettering as a fine and graphic art.

 - Use in-depth level of critical evaluation, appreciation, assessment and respect for the art of handwritten letters encountered in fine and graphic arts.

-- Recognize differences between historical styles of calligraphy, with an awareness of the social and historical context in which they were developed.
+- Recognize differences between historical styles of the Italic script, with an awareness of the social and historical context in which they were developed.

-- Create personally significant works of calligraphy that demonstrate an intermediate advanced level of skill in Italic lettering and lettering design.
+- Create works of calligraphy that demonstrate an intermediate to advanced level of skill in Italic lettering and lettering design.

 Course Activities and Design